thienkk25/WeatherApp/README.md

 # Weather App

-A app Flutter about Weather
+A cross-platform application Flutter about Weather

 ## Getting Started